e-lab/torch-prednet/README.md

 ## to train PredNet:

 Run: ```qlua main.lua -useGPU -dataBig -nlayers 3 -display -save -savePics``` to train on GPU on large dataset, visualize and save model and results.

+### Notes:

+Memory usage: decrease `nSeq` parameter to use less memory.
+The model is clones `nSeq` times and so memory usage is proportional to it.